 Wrestling Entertainment Series

-The announcement came seemingly out of nowhere, and were set to mark the return of the Author’s of Pain, alongside manager Paul Ellering, for the first time since their release from the WWE.
+The announcement came seemingly out of nowhere and was set to mark the return of the Authors of Pain, alongside manager Paul Ellering, for the first time since their release from the WWE.

 The fledgling promotion seemed to be doing everything right, although they had been entirely too ambitious in their plans to sell thousands of tickets.